Sinamhd9/Computer-vision-projects/Grad-CAM saliency maps/README.md

-# Gclass-discriminative saliency maps using Grad-CAM
+# Class-discriminative saliency maps using Grad-CAM

 In this project, I implemented Grad-CAM algorithm from scratch.
 I used a pretrained VGG-16 model.